Effie Lee Morris: Public Library Association presidency (1971-1972)

 From 1971 to 1972 Morris was the first African American and first woman to serve as president of the Public Library Association.

 Post-library career

 After leaving San Francisco Public Library, Morris worked as a senior editor of urban education at Harcourt Brace Jovanovich from 1978 to 1979.

-After her retirement, she taught courses on children's literature the University of San Francisco, Mills College, Case-Western Reserve University, and Clark-Atlanta University.
+After her retirement, she taught courses on children's literature the University of San Francisco, Mills College, Case Western Reserve University, and Clark Atlanta University.

-In 2004, Morris delivered the commencement address to graduates of the School of Library and Information Science at the University of California, Los Angeles.
+In 2004, Morris delivered the commencement address to graduates of the UCLA School of Library and Information Science.